STMicroelectronics/ispu-examples/README.md

+# **Important Notice**

+**DISCONTINUED** (November 2025): the maintenance for this repository has been discontinued.

+All templates and examples are now available in the main repository for ISPU: [**https://github.com/STMicroelectronics/st-mems-ispu**](https://github.com/STMicroelectronics/st-mems-ispu).
+Please refer to the main repository for future updates.

 ## 1 - Introduction

 This software package provides template and example projects as well as libraries for MEMS devices embedding the ISPU (intelligent sensor processing unit).